AliciaUwaifo/alx-system_engineering-devops/0x00-shell_basics/README.md

 mkdir create new directory
 rmdir remove a directory
-cd - changes the working directory to the previous one ls -a list all files in the current and parent directory
+cd - changes the working directory to the previous one ls -la . .. /boot list all files in the current and parent directory